 That depends on how we define ‘China’.
 If by China we mean the People’s Republic of China (PRC) then Taiwan is not, and never has been, a part of China.
 If we mean the Republic of China (ROC) then it is accurate to say that the Republic Of China has solely existed on Taiwan since 1949 where it now exercises sovereignty.
 Our History of Taiwan page provides some more information about Taiwan’s colonial past and present, and why answering this question is not straightforward.
-The answer often depends on who’s responding to the question.
+For practical purposes however, the answer is “No, Taiwan is not a part of China as evidenced by the fact that the PRC exercises no sovereign authority or control of Taiwan (ROC) or Taiwanese.”

 Yes.
 Statehood is formally defined under the Montevideo Convention on the Rights and Duties of States, which was signed at Montevideo, Uruguay, on December 26, 1933.